The author is a student of ancient and modern European history.

 By the beginning of the 20th century, the American political system had centralized around two main parties, and this was cemented into Democrats and Republicans around the time of the New Deal.
 Factionalism seized the national stage, inextricably linking local politicians to federal politicians in nominally shared causes by the middle of the 20th century.

 History is fraught with examples of the horror of civil wars spiraling out of control.
-When factions are allowed to run ramshod over democratic traditions they inevitable seek to dominate and destroy the very system that let them take power.
+When factions are allowed to run roughshod over democratic traditions, they inevitably seek to dominate and destroy the very system that let them take power.

 Going into the 21st century, political parties continue to paralyze the mechanisms of government in the USA, often over issues which should be handled at different levels of government.
 As it stands, factionalism will continue to hold the government in thrall until the American people are able to recall the wisdom of those who’ve come before.

 - Washington, George.
 Farewell Address. https://www.senate.gov/artandhistory/history/resources/pdf/Washingtons_Farewell_Address.pdf